-(ii) RM Field Units (e.g., Commando Brigades) are to conform to AFG 1098 Scales.
+(ii) RM Field Units (e.g., Commando Brigade) are to conform to AFG 1098 Scales.

-(iii) Ranks drafted to RM Office are to retain and store all equipment except one web belt and corporal A/G. QMSs are to retain belts, buff and brown leather.
+(iii) Ranks drafted to RM Office are to return to store all equipment except one web belt and respirator A/G. QMSs are to retain belts, sword, brown leather.